w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 :::: {.columns}
 ::: {.column width=50%}

-There are different types of cloud
+There are different types of clouds.

 - **Public**: accessible to anyone willing to pay
-  - Any resources that you are not using can be used by other
+  - Any resources that you are not using can be used by others
   - Users share the costs
   - E.g., Microsoft Azure, AWS, Google Cloud
 - **Private**: accessible by individuals within an institution